 Another aspect, which requires further analysis is whether explicit authorization of the SCP would be needed.
 NRF can only authorize NFs.
 NRF needs to trust that any request forwarded by SCP was initiated by a NFc.
 Thus, in general only implicit authorization of SCP by the NF Service Consumer is possible with the current solutions proposals based on CCA.

-In summary, further study is needed.
-Whether to go for Sol#2 or Sol#3 is a trade of between security enhancement versus complexity added.
+In summary, it is a trade of between security enhancement versus complexity added.

 7.4.2 Conclusion

-TBD
+No normative solution is pursued for addressing this KI.

 7.5 KI #5: End-to-end integrity protection of HTTP messages